Last Updated on July 31, 2021 by Grow with Bovees

 Use as many evergreens as possible, for they prevent a bare look in winter.

-Plants like Heath and Strelitzia are extremely successful.
-Shrubs which drape themselves over rocks, like Purple Lantana or Flame Pea (Chorizema) are delightful.
+Shrubs which drape themselves over rocks, like Purple Lantana or Flame Pea (Chorizema) are also delightful.

-It is advisable to plant several tall shrubs or small trees in the larger rockery in order to give it an interesting form.
+It is advisable to plant several tall shrubs or small trees in a larger rockery as differing heights create an interesting form.

-Choose trees that do not spread too much and cover the rocks unless you have an extremely large rockery.
+Choose trees that do not spread too much and risk obscuring your attractive stones (or your bluetooth garden rock!), unless you have an extremely large rockery or too many rocks!

 Small trees with slim trunks and a fairly narrow habit, such as Dais cotinifolia, Weeping Bottlebrush, Cussonia paniculata (Cabbage Tree) and Tamarisk are best.